rootvc/rootvc-access/README.md

 - create_email (called when a new email is received or sent)

 ## Endpoints
-Express endpoints, currently only used to interface with Zapier `/routes`
+Express server endpoints, currently only used to interface with Zapier `/server`

 ## Future Features
 - GraphQL or REST API